 This one is my favorite.
-Not only do they taste great because they are welllllll chocolate, but there is an awesome book that will lead the activity for you.
+Not only do they taste great because they are chocolate.
+But there is an awesome book that will lead the activity for you.
 I didn’t use the task cards this day.
 We just went through the book, and the concept of fractions and equivalent fractions is clearly explained.

-Now oranges are not the perfect fraction food, but they still work great and are healthy.
+Oranges are not the perfect fraction food, but they still work great and are healthy.
 If you decide to use oranges you will need to discuss that all the slices are not perfectly equal.
 They are pretty close, and when we found a slice that was very small we just left it with the larger piece.
 This may be an issue with some rigid thinkers.

-Also, you may find that the oranges have a different number of slices.
+Also, with an orange, you’re not guaranteed an even number or any number of wedges.
 Both of ours happened to have 9 slices and gave us the chance to use the fractions 1/3 and 3/9.
-Unfortunately, that was the only fraction we could make without some surgery taking place.

-These are very similar to graham crackers but show students a different arrangement for making 1/2 and 1/4…you can even try 1/8 with an extra break or if you get some of the giant ones.
+These are very similar to graham crackers but show students a different arrangement for making 1/2 and 1/4.
+You can even try 1/8 with an extra break or if you get some of the giant ones.